 It wasn’t long before modeling led to small acting parts and the rest is history.
 So Ji Sub has acted in multiple movies and Kdramas as well as making appearances on variety shows.
 His most famous works might be his most recent, Master’s Sun, and Oh!
 My Venus, however he feels that What Happened in Bali was one of his best roles.

 In 2018 he starred in the movie Be With You as well as the drama My Secret Terius for which he won ‘Daesung’ award.

 He has continued to exercise and maintain his athletic figure and can be seen regularly as a print model.
 He also maintains his interest in hip hop and has released multiple albums and singles and has even had a couple of photo essay books published.

 Nearing 40 years old he doesn’t seem to be aging, instead like a fine wine, he seems to be getting better and better.
 All that athletic training in his youth definitely paid off.

-Both Song Joong Ki and So Ji Sub filmed Battleship Island in 2016 and I’m looking forward to its upcoming release.
-Set during the Japanese occupation it looks like a dramatic watch, but with two of my favorite athletic actors starring in it I’ll be sure to do so.
+Both Song Joong Ki and So Ji Sub filmed Battleship Island in 2016 together.
+Set during the Japanese occupation it looks like a dramatic movie, but with two of my favorite athletic actors starring in it I’ll be sure to do so.
 Set on Hashima Island during a time of forced labor by the Japanese of Koreans it will showcase an aspect of history that the Japanese don’t necessarily want brought to light.
-Its expected release date is July 2017.

 On that somewhat somber note I think I’ll finish today’s post and write part 2 to cover other Korean athletes who became actors.